googleinterns/vm-network-migration/readme/FORWARDING_RULE_README.md

         --region=us-central1-a  --forwarding_rule_name=my-forwarding-rule  \
         --network=my-network  --subnetwork=my-network-subnet1

+     Note:
-     (Note: you can add --preserve-instance-external-ip=True
-     if you want to preserve the single instances' IP)
+     1. you can add --preserve-instance-external-ip=True if you want to preserve the single instances' IP.
+     2. --region tag is only for a regional forwarding rule.
+        For a global forwarding rule, --region shouldn't be specified.
 ### 2. A global forwarding rule (supported loadBalancingScheme: EXTERNAL, INTERNAL, INTERNAL_SELF_MANAGED):
      python3 forwarding_rule_migration.py  --project_id=my-project \
         --forwarding_rule_name=my-forwarding-rule  \
         --network=my-network  --subnetwork=my-network-subnet1

+     Note:
-    (Note: you can add --preserve-instance-external-ip=True
-    if you want to preserve the single instances' IP)
+     1. you can add --preserve-instance-external-ip=True if you want to preserve the single instances' IP.
+     2. --region tag is only for a regional forwarding rule.
+        For a global forwarding rule, --region shouldn't be specified.
 ## Special cases:
 ### 1. An INTERNAL forwarding rule is sharing the same backend service with another forwarding rule:
     Not supported.